 The Ministry of Corporate Affairs (MCA) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 31 March 2023, the MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2023, as below:
+For the year ended 30 June 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.